amazing-jay/active_webhook/README.md

     $ rails g active_webhook:install
     $ rails db:migrate

-### Define topics that you want make available for your application
+### Define topics that you want to make available for your application

 #### Via Console